BackupTheBerlios/jdbcprovider-svn/trunk/readme.txt

  - Copy the jdbcprovider.properties into WEB-INF directory
  - Edit the jdbcprovider.properties so that it reflects your favorite database- connection option.
- - Copy the jdbcprovider.sybase.properties or jdbcprovider.mysql.properties into
+ - Copy the jdbcprovider.<flavour>.properties (e.g. jdbcprovider.sybase.properties) into
    WEB-INF directory
  - Merge the jspwiki.aditional.properties file into the jspwiki.properties file.
    Remember to remove the current page and attachment providers.